stallmanwotr/reactnd-flashcards/README.md

 ## Installing Expo or a Simulator

-_Flashcards_ can run on a mobile device using the Expo app.
+_Flashcards_ can be run on a mobile device using the Expo app.
 This can be downloaded from the Google Play store (for Android) or the App Store (iOS).

 Alternatively, an Android or iOS simulator can be used.
 Follow the